Deep dive of Route Sharding in OpenShift 4

 wildcardPolicy: None

-Let’s delete the old route and apply the new one
+Let’s delete the old route and apply the new one:

 # oc delete route django-psql-example -n test-sharding